AdobeDocs/target-developers/src/pages/before-implement/methods-to-get-data-into-target/bulk-profile-update-api.md

 ---
+keywords:
+- implement
+- implementing
+- setting up
+- setup
-keywords: implement;implementing;setting up;setup;bulk profile update
+- bulk profile update
 description: Get data into Target using the bulk profile update API.
 title: How Do I Get Data into Target Using the Bulk Profile Update API?
 feature: Implementation